suzumakes/ReplaceIT/README.md

 # ReplaceIT

-There are a million reasons NOT to use Regex to parse HTML.

-However, using Regex on _predictable_ HTML is totally fine, and it oculd be your best option.
+Using Regex on _predictable_ HTML is totally fine, and this works really well.
+At least for me.

-Even moreso, Word-Filtered HTML is a different story entirely.
-If you have to parse this garbage, these scripts will help immensely.

 First, prepare your document correctly.
 Save your Word document as "Web Page, Filtered (\*.htm;\*.html)".